emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

-IANA is instructed to close the "TEAP PAC TLV (value 11) PAC Attribute Type Codes" and "TEAP PAC TLV (value 11) PAC-Type Type Codes" to new registries, and update update those registries with with a NOTE:
+IANA is instructed to close the "TEAP PAC TLV (value 11) PAC Attribute Type Codes" and "TEAP PAC TLV (value 11) PAC-Type Type Codes" to new registrations, and update update those registries with with a NOTE:

 ~~~~
 This registry has been closed.
 See [THIS-DOCUMENT].